Wyne10/Twinkies/README.md

  - Full logging of notifications and plugin messages and writing to log file
  - Detection of nick and IP change, as well as determination of duplicate nicknames and IPs
  - Ability to manipulate saved player data via commands
- - Logging, saving data, executing commands are processed in different threads
+ - Logging, saving data, executing commands, sending notifications are processed in different threads
  - Ability to predict similar player nicknames